 You Are a Guest

-With the exception of someone in physical danger, ie you notice a person collapse or fall directly in front of you, be wary of anyone asking for help in Kiev, especially in the parts of the city frequented by tourists.
+With the exception of someone in physical danger, be wary of strangers asking for help in Kiev, especially in the parts of the city frequented by tourists.
 It may sound rude but it is better to simply walk away from anyone who confronts you; 9 out of 10 times, it’s a scam.

 This next tip may appear obvious but if you are in a nightlife environment, be very cautious about taking a free drink from a stranger.
-The same goes for shops or people standing outside of them.
-One scam I’ve heard of involves a man standing outside a convenience store who will offer you to take a shot with him to celebrate his birthday.
-The shot he gives you though is spiked, and he’ll proceed to rob you of your wallet and possessions once the posiion has taken affect.
+Ironically this tip is more relevant for the men who visit Kiev than the women because there have been cases where men were served spiked drinks by a woman, only to wake up the next morning and find they rang up quite an expensive bar tab!
+The same advice goes for small shops or the people standing outside of them.
+One scam I’ve heard of involves a man standing outside a convenience store who will quickly befriend you, offering a shot of vodka to celebrate his birthday.
+Harmless enough right?
+Perhaps you think locals are just very friendly and it would be rude to turn him down.
+The catch though is that the shot he offers you is laced with some sedative, allowing him to rob you and most likely leave you on the street once he’s finished.
 Finally, there is also a scam whereby a large of money is conveniently placed on the ground in plain sight.
-Should you go to pick it up, you’ll immediately be accosted by several men claiming to be policemen as well as a “victim” who will then asset you stole the money from him.
-It’s simply a ruse to hustle an unsuspecting tourist for money.
+Should you go to pick it up, you’ll immediately be accosted by several men claiming to be policemen as well as a “victim” who will then assert that you stole the money from him.
+It’s simply a ruse to hustle an unsuspecting tourist of their money.
+As the saying goes, if it’s too good to be true, it probably is.

-Ukraine is known for sex tourism, something I’m not going to help you out with in this post.
+Ukraine has a reputation for sex tourism, something I’m not going to help you out with on this blog.
 I will warn you, however, that if you intend on visiting Kiev explicitly to fornicate, you should keep your guard up.
-In the past years the city has seen an increase in wealthy yet naive tourists looking for a fun time.
-There are many traps you can fall into as one New Zealand man learned by being helpful.
+In the past years especially the city has seen an increase in wealthy, yet naive tourists looking for a fun time.
+As a result, there are several traps that inexperienced visitors have fallen into, an example being a recent case where a New Zealand man had a less than memorable experience in Kiev to put it mildly.
+Caveat emptor.

 Final Thoughts Regarding Kiev

-Despite what you may have read or heard, I’ll emphasize that it is perfectly safe to visit Kiev.
-Hopefully some of the tips I provided will be useful during your visit either to Ukraine or similar countries in Europe.
+Despite what you may have read or heard, I’ll emphasize that Kiev, Ukraine is perfectly safe to visit.
+Kiev is a city rich in history with many beautiful parks, churches, and monuments that will impress even an experienced traveler.
+Hopefully some of the tips I provided will be useful during your visit to either Ukraine or similar countries in Eastern Europe.

-If you have any specific questions about visiting Kiev, feel free to drop a comment below.
+If you have any specific questions about what Kiev is like to visit, feel free to drop a comment below.
 I’d be more than happy to provide you my thoughts and feedback.
 Safe travels!